Table of Contents

 While NetSuite’s sales forecasting tool is native to the platform, it also isn’t specific to SaaS businesses or subscription models; if you fall under that category, we recommend looking for a specialized tool.

-You can see how it works here:
+You can see how it works by watching this video.

 Revenue forecasting software isn’t all created equal, and even all the amazing and highly-rated tools on our list aren’t right for everyone— especially since financial projections vary wildly depending on the models and revenue forecast formulas being used.